objcio/articles/2014-12-10-debugging.md

 ### Reporting a Radar

 Now please don't stop here.
 You should always properly document such workarounds, and most importantly, file a radar with Apple.
-As an additional benefit, this allows you to verify that you actually understood the bug and no other side effects from your application play a rule — and if you drop an iOS version, it's easy to go back and test if the radar is still valid:
+As an additional benefit, this allows you to verify that you actually understood the bug, and that no other side effects from your application play a rule — and if you drop an iOS version, it's easy to go back and test if the radar is still valid:

 ```
 // The UIPopoverController is the default delegate for the UIPopoverPresentationController